 People of different nature-based faiths celebrate the Wheel of the Year, including Pagans and Wiccans, and the festivals are influenced by folklore and ancient beliefs.
 I am not a religious person but have found following these celebrations a wonderful way to ground myself and a healthy reminder to change the way I work throughout the year.

 I'd love to hear how you're celebrating this season?
-Do come say hi on Instagram!
+Do come and let me know on Instagram!